 Revert to first principles.
 Start with only the things that are by-the-laws-of-physics true and build from there.
-Question all assumptions, and consider all cases in which the current paradigm does not work well.
+Question all assumptions, and consider all cases in which the current paradigm breaks down.

 If you fail, nothing genuinely negative happens.
 At worst, a lot of people will call your ideas crazy.
-Even then, you get attention for being someone that’s questioning things.
+Even if this happens, you’ll still get positive attention for being someone that’s questioning things.

 The second advantage to this strategy is efficiency.
 You don’t have to be ridiculously ‘dedicated’.

-Competition is too often a game of effort, and corner-cutting.
-Who wants to play that game?
-Especially when there’s another way.
+Otherwise, competition becomes a race to the bottom, a game of effort, and corner-cutting.
+Who wants to play that game when there’s another way?

-This strategy isn’t easy, though, it requires a lot of thought— but at least you don’t have to commit ridiculous amounts of effort.
+While this strategy isn’t easy—it requires a lot of thought—at least you don’t have to commit ridiculous amounts of effort.

-If the field you’re competing in is somewhat mature, then the best players probably earned their position by investing far more effort into deliberate practice than anyone else (and luck also probably swung in their favor a few times).
+Now, if the field you’re competing in is somewhat mature, then the best players likely earned their position by investing far more effort into deliberate practice than anyone else (plus luck likely swung in their favor a few times).
 In which case, you can’t expect to beat them without pointing in at least as much effort as they did.
 Not unless you’re deviating.

-But maybe your novel strategy is intrinsically 10x as good, and there’s no amount of effort that anyone under the typical philosophy could do and beat you.
+But maybe your novel strategy is intrinsically 10x as good, and there’s no amount of effort that anyone practicing the typical paradigm could invest to beat you.

-Productivity only scales, at most, linearly with time.
+Besides, productivity only scales, at most, linearly with time.
 (More often logarithmically.)
-If you’re already working hard on something, you can’t multiply the time you spend on it.
+If you’re already working hard towards something, you can’t multiply the time you spend on it.
 But you can adopt a strategy that’s many times better.

-In high school I participated in a paper trade trading competition.
-Whichever portfolio that gained the most (relative to the S&P 500) after two months wins.
+In high school I participated in a paper stock trading competition.
+Whichever portfolio that gained the most, relative to the S&P 500, after two months wins.

 If the market went up, the vast majority of other teams would gain, and I’d lose.
-But I’d also lose nothing in reality.
-This is exactly what happened the first year I played.
+But, in reality, losing the game bore no cost.
+This is exactly what happened the first year I played this strategy.

-But if the market went down, then almost everyone else would lose, but I’d gain (at 3x leverage!) and the gap between me and almost everyone else would increase dramatically.
+But if the market went down, then almost every other portfolio would lose, but mine would gain (at 3x leverage!).

 Before the last day of the competition, the top 4 leaderboard of 2,000 looked this this:

-While I didn’t win, I got really close!
+While my portfolio didn’t win, it got really close!
 At least I had a chance!
-My portfolio was one of only 9 out of 2,000 that gained more than 60%.
-By adopting a different strategy, I was only competing against the few players that were also thinking like me.
+My portfolio was one of 9 out of 2,000 that gained more than 60%.
+By adopting a different strategy, I was only competing against the few players that were also thinking I was.

-The last day, however, was essentially down to luck.
+I believe the last day of the competition, however, was essentially down to luck.
 The team that won on the last day gained 87(!) percentage points overnight.
-He took a risky bet, because that was the only to win.
-(I had tried the same thing, but wasn’t as lucky.)
+He took a risky bet— that was the only to win.
+I had also taken a risky bet, but wasn’t as lucky.

-Either way, the only way to be first was to do something crazy.
+Either way, the only way to be first was to do something deviant.